 All references in this CPS to "section" or "§" refer to the sections of this CPS unless otherwise stated.
 As used in this CPS, neutral pronouns and any variations thereof shall be deemed to include the feminine and masculine and all terms used in the singular shall be deemed to include the plural, and vice versa, as the context may require.
 The words "hereof", "herein", and "hereunder" and other words of similar import refer to this CPS as a whole, as the same may from time to time be amended or supplemented, and not to any subdivision contained in this CPS.
-The word "including" when used herein is not intended to be exclusive and means "including, without limitation".
+The words "including", "include" and "includes" will each be deemed to be followed by the phrase "without limitation".